1201 Cedar Lane, Northbrook, IL 60062

 .STL Files Only: Our 3D printer only understands explicit geometry.
 All files that we use are in the .STL format.

 We strongly suggest that you use a program such as Netfabb to check and repair errors in your designs.
 It will catch problems that look ok to the eye, but will cause builds to fail.
+Or download the free Autodesk 3D Print Utility, which will repair any errors and prepare your object for printing.
+Once repaired, save the fixed file.

 We have a limited number of colors and the selection changes over time.
 If you want a specific color, ask when you submit your file.
 We won’t print a single piece in multiple colors, but some multiple piece projects can be printed in different colors.